-For an example, you may notice a certain pattern for a specific habit.
+For example, you may notice a certain pattern for a specific habit.

 Say, you perform it more or less regularly, but you tend to miss it out on a specific day.

-If that is something which keeps showing up frequently, you could decide to double your efforts on the days when it’s achieved well, and skip that day or two in the future.
+If that is something that keeps showing up frequently, you could decide to double your efforts on the days when it’s achieved well and skip that day or two in the future.

 A habit tracker can also point you to the reasons why you haven’t achieved as much as planned.